coolcatsnft/papercats-example/chapter-3/README.md

 # Customising your project

 Now that we have our react app initialised we are in a position to start customising it!

+## TLDR
+In this chapter we are going to be modifying some of the default `create-react-app` components.
+If you already know react, you can skip this chapter and move on to the [next](../chapter-4/).

+## Components?
 Your brand new react project folder should have the following contents:

 <img src='../assets/chapter-3-default-files.png' width="400" align="center" />